TOP 10 Airlines to Fly to Thailand (2026 Guide)

 • 🏙️ Hub: Bangkok Suvarnabhumi Airport (BKK)

-• 🛋️ Cabin Options: Economy, Premium Economy (on select aircraft), Royal Silk (Business), Royal First
+• 🛏️ Cabin Options: Economy, Royal Silk (Business), limited First Class and Premium Economy on select routes

 • 🎯 Loyalty Program: Royal Orchid Plus – part of Star Alliance